 Michael Jordan, LeBron James, Roger Federer… athletes who’ve donned the swoosh are no strangers to the mainstream sports world, except for maybe the Kenyan distance runner Eliud Kipchoge.

 A few years ago, Kipchoge nearly became the first human to break 2 hours in the marathon when Nike orchestrated his attempt called “Breaking 2” with pacers on a formula one racetrack.
-Crossing the line at 2 hours 25 seconds, Kipchoge and Nike came just short of what could’ve been the arguably the most impressive branded stunt of all time.
+Crossing the line at 2 hours 25 seconds, Kipchoge and Nike came just short of what could’ve been arguably the most impressive branded stunt of all time.
 Still, 13 million people tuned in on Twitter to watch the attempt, and the YouTube video has been watched 2 million times in total.

 It takes more than creative advertising

 Remember, a creative video or image or event that people enjoy and remember is great.
-But, if they don’t associate your brand with that experience, then it’s not an effective ad.
+But, if they don’t associate your brand with that experience, it’s not an effective ad.
 You can’t have creative advertising without advertising.

-At some point, that ad has to contribute to a perception, emotion, or logical understanding that compels them to click the “Buy” button on your post-click landing page.
+At some point, that ad has to contribute to perception, emotion, or logical understanding that compels them to click the “Buy” button on your post-click landing page.
 Start building post-click landing pages for your creative ads with the most robust post-click landing page solution today.